mthomas46/Hackathon/docs/refactoring/MASTER_REFACTORING_PLAN.md

 - [ ] Are there performance issues in hot paths?
 - [ ] Is the code testable and maintainable?
 - [ ] Are we following SOLID principles?
+- [ ] 🆕 Have all CRITICAL/HIGH recommendations from Phase 2 been implemented?

 **Service-Specific Optimization**:
 - **API Services**: Optimize request/response handling, middleware chains